-- 1. Zoom in to the left lower corner of the map and note that there is a cross-hair with a coordinate pair, X and Y, that as mentioned before are in KKJ / Finland zone 2 CRS.
-You will use this point as the first ground control point for the georeferencing your map. - 2.
-Select the Add point tool and click in the intersection of the cross-hairs (pan and zoom as needed). - 3.
-In the Enter map coordinates dialogue write the coordinates that appear in the map (X: 2557000 and Y: 6786000) and their CRS (EPSG: 2392 KKJ / Finland zone 2)
+- Zoom in to the left lower corner of the map and note that there is a cross-hair with a coordinate pair, X and Y, that as mentioned before are in KKJ / Finland zone 2 CRS.
+You will use this point as the first ground control point for the georeferencing your map. - Select the Add point tool and click in the intersection of the cross-hairs (pan and zoom as needed). - In the Enter map coordinates dialogue write the coordinates that appear in the map (X: 2557000 and Y: 6786000). - Click OK.